RecFishing: European harmonization raises questions about accessibility

 De retour de la pêche, avant minuit, les poissons concernés devront être déclarés

-On return from fishing, before midnight, the fish concerned must be declared
+On return from fishing, within 24 hours of catching, the fish concerned must be declared

 2026, a year of transition